What Does Your Credit Report Show?

 Account Payment History

 The complete payment history for your credit accounts will be on your credit report, except negative payment history that’s older than seven years.
-Typically, only the last 24 months of monthly payment history will appear on your credit report, but old past-due payment statuses may be included in the notes section for each account.
+Payment history will appear on your credit report, but old past-due payment statuses may also be included in the notes section for each account.
+Typically, nothing stays on your report past 10 years.

 Recent Credit and Loan Applications